On homogeneous 3-dimensional spacetimes: focus on plane waves: Introduction

-In fact, it is the centre of the Heisenberg algebra which plays the role of the null parallel vector field.
-Observe, however, that the Heisenberg center is central in $G_\rho$ exactly if $\P_\rho$ is symmetric (\ref{symmetric}).
+In fact, it is the center of the Heisenberg algebra which plays the role of the null parallel vector field.
+Observe, however, that the Heisenberg center is central in $G_\rho$ exactly when $\P_\rho$ is a symmetric space (see Lemma \ref{symmetric}).